Sunday, 23 June 2019

 Serendib DjinnSerendib Efreet

 The Island Fish Jasconius is named after Jasconius, a legend taken from Irish myth of the Legend of Saint Brenda.
-There is a giant island fish in the Arabian Nights stories, though, encountered by Sinbad in his first voyage, and I'm not sure why they decided to conflate it with another random myth.
-Island Fish Jasconius is pretty awesome, though, with the artwork showing that hilarious dead-fish-eyes and those fish lips poking out from one side of the island, while the rest of it still looks like a couple of mountains with palm trees growing out of it.
+There is a giant island fish in the Arabian Nights stories -- specifically in Sinbad's first voyage -- but they randomly decided to conflate it with another giant fish legend.
+Eh?
+I still really like the artwork despite the randomness of the two myths being fused together, particularly the fish-eyes and mouth poking out from the left side of the island while the plants and foliage cover its body.

 Argivian ArchaeologistArgivian Blacksmith